BYU-ITC-544/milestones/milestone-5/Milestone 5: Systems Set Up.md

 ### Step 5: Vulnerability Scanning

-1. Install OpenVas on a Kali VM
+1. Install OpenVas or another vulnerability scanning tool on a Kali VM
 1. Scan all your VMs, document the results and any vulnerabilities you may need to fix

 ### Requirements

-[ ] 10 Points - Webserver is installed and accessible from the BYU network
+[ ] 15 Points - Webserver
+    - The webserver has been set up and is accessible from the CSRL network
-[ ] 20 Points - Users can use the website without any errors
+    - Users can use the website without any errors
-[ ] 20 Points - Webserver has a secure config
+    - The Webserver has a secure config
-[ ] 40 Points - Website code has been secured
+    - The Website code has been secured
-[ ] 10 Points – A database server has been installed
+[ ] 15 Points – Database
+    - Database has been setup
-[ ] 20 Points – The database has a secure config
+    - The database has a secure config
-[ ] 10 Points - The database has the correct tables for the website
+    - The database has the correct tables for the website
-[ ] 10 Points - The file server has been installed
+[ ] 15 Points - File Server
+    - The file server has been setup
-[ ] 20 Points - The file server has a secure config
+    - The file server has a secure config
-[ ] 20 Points – The file server can be accessed from workstation VMs
+    - The file server can be accessed from the workstations
-[ ] 20 Points - Users can perform CRUD operations on the folders and files within their permission group
+    - Users can perform CRUD operations on the folders and files within their permission group
-[ ] 10 Points - The mail server has been installed
+[ ] 15 Points - Mail server
+    - The mail server has been setup
-[ ] 20 Points – The mail server has a secure config
+    - The mail server has a secure config
-[ ] 20 Points – The mail server can be accessed from workstation VMs
+    - The mail server can be accessed from the workstations
-[ ] 20 Points - Users can send and receive emails
+    - Users can send and receive emails
-[ ] 20 Points - OpenVAS has been installed
+[ ] 5 Points - A vulnerability scanning tool has been installed
-[ ] 30 Points - Vulnerability Scanning of all VMs has been completed
+[ ] 5 Points - Vulnerability Scanning of all VMs and workstations has been completed
-[ ] 50 Points - Document all the config files and explain and security principles and practices used
+[ ] 30 Points - Document all the config files and explain and security principles and practices used

 The lab pass-off will be done with a TA and the documentation should be uploaded to Learning Suite.
 Documentation must be submitted as a PDF.

-Total 370 Points